Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 __________________________________________________________

 ## RecordedFuture-Sandbox_Enrichment-Url
-Type: Response
+Type: Response\
-Included in Recorded Future Intelligence Solution: Yes
+Included in Recorded Future Intelligence Solution: Yes\
+Requires **/recordedfuturesanbo** API keys as described in the [Connector authorization](#connector-authorization) section.

 Enables URL submission to Recorded Future's Malware Analysis Sandbox, the playbook will also create a Sentinel incident with the following information from the analysis report: